Buy the same Happy Valley candle from Hebden Bridge shop that Sarah Lancashire gifted to cast and crew

-TV: Happy Valley candle that Sarah Lancashire gifted to cast and crew from Hebden Bridge shop goes on sale - here is how you can buy it
+Happy Valley: Sarah Lancashire candle gifted to cast and crew from Hebden Bridge shop goes on sale - here is how you can buy it

 A candle created especially for Sarah Lancashire to gift to the Happy Valley crew is going on sale in aid of charity.